ybyzek/theniledev-examples/README.md

 ## Overview

 This collection of examples demonstrates how to use Nile as a control plane for an Infrastructure SaaS product.
+Nile provides an entity system, event system, and tenant-aware metrics.

 The mock scenario in these examples is a company that provides databases as SaaS which is using Nile for its control plane.
 For this SaaS company, you define your example entity schema called `SaaSDB` in the file [SaaSDB_Entity_Definition.json](quickstart/src/models/SaaSDB_Entity_Definition.json) that has a schema for each database instance.
 For demonstration purposes, these examples simulate different organizations and entity instances from mock customers:

 - [dbList.json](quickstart/src/datasets/dbList.json): list of entity instances, i.e., databases.
 Each of these instances conforms to the `SaaSDB` schema